trevordevore/levure/framework/helpers/file_system/README.md

 Add a file to a list of recently opened files:

 ```
-answer file "Select file to open:" with type appFileDialogTypeFilterFromGroup("Articles")
+answer file "Select file to open:" with type fileSystemFileDialogTypeFilterFromGroup("Articles")
 put it into tFilename
 if tFilename is empty then exit to top

-# appAddToRecentlyOpened pCategory, pFile, pTag, pSecurityBookmark
+# fileSystemAddToRecentlyOpened pCategory, pFile, pTag, pSecurityBookmark
-appAddToRecentlyOpened "articles", tFilename, empty, empty
+fileSystemAddToRecentlyOpened "articles", tFilename, empty, empty

-put appRecentlyOpenedMenuText("articles") into tRecentFilesMenu
+put fileSystemRecentlyOpenedMenuText("articles") into tRecentFilesMenu
 # Now add tRecentFilesMenu to your File menu...
 ```

-To list the recently opened files without any formatting applied for displaying in a menu use `appRecentlyOpened()`.
+To list the recently opened files without any formatting applied for displaying in a menu use `fileSystemRecentlyOpened()`.
 It takes a second parameter that if true will truncate the file paths to their shortest unique length.

 ```
-# appRecentlyOpened pCategory, pShortVersion
+# fileSystemRecentlyOpened pCategory, pShortVersion
 put true into tShortVersion
-put appRecentlyOpened("articles", tShortVersion) into tRecentFiles
+put fileSystemRecentlyOpened("articles", tShortVersion) into tRecentFiles
 ```

-To remove a file from a list call `appRemoveFromRecentlyOpened`.
+To remove a file from a list call `fileSystemRemoveFromRecentlyOpened`.

 ```
-appRemoveFromRecentlyOpened "articles", tFilename
+fileSystemRemoveFromRecentlyOpened "articles", tFilename
 ```

-You can specify the maximum number of files to be stored in a list using `appSetMaxRecentFiles`:
+You can specify the maximum number of files to be stored in a list using `fileSystemSetMaxRecentFiles`:

 ```
-appSetMaxRecentFiles 15
+fileSystemSetMaxRecentFiles 15
 ```

-If you are working in a sandboxed environment and need the security bookmark to open a file then use the `appSecurityBookmarkForRecentlyOpenedFile()` function:
+If you are working in a sandboxed environment and need the security bookmark to open a file then use the `fileSystemSecurityBookmarkForRecentlyOpenedFile()` function:

 ```
-# appSecurityBookmarkForRecentlyOpenedFile pCategory, pTag
+# fileSystemSecurityBookmarkForRecentlyOpenedFile pCategory, pTag
-put appSecurityBookmarkForRecentlyOpenedFile("articles", tFilename) into tSecurityBookmark
+put fileSystemSecurityBookmarkForRecentlyOpenedFile("articles", tFilename) into tSecurityBookmark

 # Use tSecurityBookmark to generate a security scoped filename...
 ```